nsrau/azure-docs.it-it/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 <properties
-   pageTitle="Creare un servizio di bilanciamento del carico interno in Gestione risorse con PowerShell | Microsoft Azure" description="Informazioni su come creare un servizio di bilanciamento del carico interno in Gestione risorse con PowerShell" services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create an internal load balancer using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create an internal load balancer using PowerShell in Resource Manager" services="load-balancer" documentationCenter="na" authors="sdwheeler"